Skip to content

 Villages Relais

-A “village-relais” is a municipality located near a main road that offers essential services, such as gas stations, garages, accommodations, and restaurants for travelers.
-These are convenient and safe stops year-round.
+A “village-relais” is a municipality located near a main road that offers essential services to travellers, including gas stations, garages, accommodations and restaurants.
+These places are convenient and safe places to stop year-round.

 • Mont-Joli